 Nowadays, most new manufactured homes have PEX water supply lines which are the industry standard for residential construction – make sure your new home will have it.
 Another plumbing upgrade involves cut off valves at each source of water.

-Cut Off Valves and Faucets
+Are There Cut Off Valves at Every Toilet and Faucet?

 Plastic cut off valves and faucets are not ideal because plastic is not a long-lasting material.
 Ideally, cut off valves should be brass and faucets should be metal, not metallic coated plastic.